OpenBB-finance/OpenBB/website/content/sdk/data-available/stocks/fundamental-analysis.md

 ---
 title: Fundamental Analysis
-description: Documentation for the FA module in the OpenBB Terminal - providing programmatic access to financial analysis commands.
+description: "Documentation for the FA module in the OpenBB Terminal - providing programmatic" access to financial analysis commands.
 Includes a comprehensive list of functionalities, such as analysis of SEC disclosure statements, company balance sheet information, earnings data, key metrics over time, estimate market cap and more.
 Detailed information